rblack42/Blog/content/2014/12/10/GirlsBuildingRobots.rst

 ..  |ACC|           replace:: Austin Community College
 ..  _ACC:           http://www.austincc.edu/

-I use robotics as a "hook" to get my students interested in my course in Computer Architecture and Machine Language" at |ACC|.
+I use robotics as a "hook" to get my students interested in my "Computer Architecture and Machine Language" course at |ACC|.
 It appears to be a popular way to keep things interesting enough to attract todays' kids.

 Here is one of my favorite robots, the Mars Rover:

-..  image:: images/GirlsMarsRiver.jpg
+..  image:: images/GirlsMarsRover.jpg
     :width: 500
     :alt: Girls Mars Rover